 Project Overview

-This program will see all children in NSW diagnosed with cancer eligible to participate in a genetic predisposition screening study.
-It will allow us to identify gene variants of possible clinical significance and to identify families susceptible to the development of cancer and rare diseases.
-This program will establish the foundation for access to the appropriate services for the management of risk, preventative measures and treatment for children and families with a genetic predisposition to cancer.
-Through this program, New South Wales will take a significant lead to the international knowledge of gene variants, leading to new clinical agenda to benefit patients and the wider community.
+This program saw all children in NSW diagnosed with cancer eligible to participate in a genetic predisposition screening study.
+It allowed for the identification of gene variants of possible clinical significance and identification of families susceptible to the development of cancer and rare diseases.
+This program has now successfully established the foundation for access to the appropriate services for the management of risk, preventative measures and treatment for children and families with a genetic predisposition to cancer.
+Through this program, New South Wales has taken a significant lead in the international knowledge of gene variants and leading the clinical agenda to benefit patients and the wider community.

 Collaborations